Back to the home page

 When zswap is enabled: decrease swap use when your CPU is weak

-1.2.
+1.3.
 On the hard disk there's a separate file or partition for virtual memory, called the swap.
-When Ubuntu uses the swap too much, the computer slows down.
-This still plays a role when zswap has been turned on (see item 1.1 on this page).A.
-First some background information:
+When Ubuntu uses the swap too much, the computer slows down.Also when the recommended zswap has been turned on (see item 1.2 on this page), this still plays a role: even a fast RAM swap is slower than plain uncompressed RAM...

 Ubuntu's inclination to use the swap, is determined by a value called "swappiness".
 The lower the value, the longer it takes before Ubuntu starts using the swap.

-On a computer with a powerful CPU, the default swappiness of 60 is best.
+On a computer with a more powerful CPU, the default swappiness of 60 is best.
 So don't change it for such a computer.

 B. Now the how-to: